ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

       }
     ```

-1. Add a main method that starts ROS2 and calls the `start()` method after instantiation.
+1. Add a main method that starts ROS2 and calls the `start()` method after instantiation of the `ScanNPlan` class.
     ```C++
     int main(int argc, char** argv)
     {